FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-04-23-starting-with-angular-and-microsoft-face-recognition-api.md

 }
 ```

-As we have the headers, the parameters and the body now we can set up a simple http call to the API with angular passing the subscriptionkey and the base64 representation of the image like:
+As we have the headers, the parameters and the body now we can set up a http call to the API with angular passing the subscription key and the base64 representation of the image like:

 ```javascript
 scanImage(subscriptionKey: string, base64Image: string) {